-(2) A principal who fails to perform any or a combination of the professional duties specified in subsection (1) is liable to disciplinary action by the Teaching Service Commission in accordance with the regulations made for that purpose by the Commission.
+(2) A principal who fails to perform any or a combination of the professional duties specified in subsection (1) above is liable to disciplinary action by the Public Service Commission in accordance with the regulations made for that purpose by the Commission.

-CURRICULUM AND ASSESMENT OF STUDENTS
+CURRICULUM AND ASSESSMENT OF STUDENTS

-National curriculum.
+142. National curriculum

-142.-(1) The Minister shall establish a national curriculum for public schools and assisted schools.
+(1) The Minister shall establish a national curriculum for public schools and assisted private schools.

-(2) A curriculum established under subsection (1) shall be balanced and broadly based and shall, in addition to the goals and objectives specified in section 3(3) -
+(2) A curriculum established under subsection (1) shall be balanced and broadly based and shall, in addition to the goals and objectives specified in section 3(3) above-